 Supernatural is very strong when it comes handling it’s mythology.
 Unlike a show like The X-Files that felt like it was just throwing stuff at the wall to see what stuck, the mythology of Supernatural always builds on itself and ads up to something.
 The Winchesters have come against ghosts, vampires, werewolves, shape shifters, hell hounds, and literally hundreds of other creatures and spirits.
 But the show really excels in it’s use of Biblical lore and putting their own spin on it.
 In Season 4 the stakes are raised in a huge way, when Sam and Dean find themselves smack dab in the middle of The Biblical Apocalypse.
 This is where the show becomes much more serialized.
 Demons are attempting to set Lucifer free from his cage in Hell and when that happens, either God’s Archangels will attempt to kill Lucifer and level most of the planet in the process or Lucifer wins and it’s literally Hell on Earth.
 Anyway you slice it, humanity is fucked in this situation.
-This is the storyline where Supernatural comes into it’s own.
+This is the storyline where Supernatural went from very good to excellent.
 Demons are bad enough, but Angels haven’t walked the Earth in thousands of years.
 The Angels are portrayed as alien and terrifyingly powerful celestial beings who are more of less indifferent to mankind’s survival in a fight that they believe to be preordained by God.
 I won’t spoil why, but they’re very interested in Sam and Dean and not for anything good.
 Demons and Angels aren’t physical beings on this show, so they need to possess a human “vessel” or “Meatbag” (as a Demon would say) to manifest physically on Earth.
 The writers didn’t necessarily intend for the show to go in that direction, but they retroactively took seemingly small details, characters, and events from the first few season and made them the building blocks of The Apocalypse storyline.
 It gives the impression that the show has been building towards this story from the very beginning.

 (One of the first times we see Castiel.
 Not exactly a being with a harp and a halo)

-This is also where the show introduces another one of it’s most important characters, the Angel Castiel.
+This is also where the show introduces another one of it’s most important and beloved characters, the Angel Castiel.
 Castiel was an angel assigned to “help” Sam and Dean avert the Apocalypse.
 Their relationship started out very antagonistic with Castiel blindly following heavens orders.
 But over time the bond he developed with Dean in particular and his eventual realization that what the angels are doing is really fucked up.
 His character arc is one of the shows best, he goes from a zealot blindly following order from high above his celestial pay grade to a loyal ally fighting on behalf of humanity.
 He’s the friend who’s always there for the brothers.
 Even turning his back on his own kind.
 Like Bobby, Sam and Dean consider Castiel to be family and like Bobby he would die to protect them both.

 Supernatural has a passionate fan base and the show goes very meta in certain episodes.
 It’s not a show that’s afraid to make fun of itself.
 There are a lot of fun examples of this, like in the episode “The French Mistake” Sam and Dean are thrown into an alternate reality where they’re actors Jared Padelecki and Jensen Akles starring in a TV show called Supernatural where they play Sam and Dean Winchester.
 Another episode finds the brothers stumbling upon a copy of a series of books again called Supernatural, with each book chronicling one of their cases.
-This is during the Apocalypse storyline and author of the books turns out to be a Prophet that gets visions from Heaven to write about Sam and Dean because they’re so central to the fight between Lucifer and his demons and the angels of heaven.
+This is during the Apocalypse storyline and author of the books turns out to be a Prophet who gets visions from Heaven to write about Sam and Dean because they’re so central to the fight between Lucifer and his demons and the angels of heaven.
 They’re fun episodes that display the desire of the creators to tell unconventional stories.